Support, Accommodations, And Jobs For People With ADHD

 Perhaps you have experienced circumstances in which your ADHD symptoms made your life more difficult.
 But with the job search, that doesn’t have to be the case.
 In fact, when searching for jobs or starting your own business, you can use ADHD to your advantage.
 For example, people with ADHD can make great leaders or entrepreneurs because they might see things differently from other people.
 They may also find success as teachers, early childhood education workers, chefs, cosmetologists, and first responders.
-Getting treatment for ADHD symptoms by working with a licensed mental health professional can help you succeed in your chosen career path.
+Adults with ADHD may seek mental health advice, diagnosis, or treatment by working with a combination of a psychiatrist and therapist who can help you succeed in your chosen career path.
 If in-person therapy isn’t convenient or comfortable for you, you might consider scheduling an online session instead.

 Getty/AnnaStills